AnyChart/docs.anychart.com/Common_Settings/Point Size.md

 ## Maximum Width

-You can set a limit to the width of points by using the **maxPointWidth()** method of the class your chart or series belongs to.
+You can set a limit to the width of points (calculated automatically) by using the **maxPointWidth()** method of the class your chart or series belongs to.
 For example, in the case of Cartesian charts it is {api:anychart.charts.Cartesian#maxPointWidth}maxPointWidth(){api}.

 ```
 // set the maximum width of points